Sinking of the RMS Lusitania: American court proceedings

 In the United States, 67 claims for compensation were lodged against Cunard, which were all heard together in 1918 before the United States District Court for the Southern District of New York.
-Judge Julius Mayer, presided over the case: he had previously presided over the case brought following the loss of the Titanic, where he had ruled in favour of the shipping company.
+Judge Julius Mayer, presided over the case: he had previously presided over the case brought following the loss of Titanic, where he had ruled in favour of the shipping company.
 Mayer was a conservative who was considered a safe pair of hands with matters of national interest, and whose favourite remark to lawyers was to "come to the point".
 The case was to be heard without a jury.
 The two sides agreed beforehand that no question would be raised regarding whether Lusitania had been armed or carrying troops or ammunition.
 Thirty-three witnesses who could not travel to the US gave statements in England to Commissioner R. V. Wynne.
 Evidence produced in open court for the Mersey investigation was considered, but evidence from the British closed sessions was not.
 The Defence of the Realm Act was invoked so that British witnesses could not give evidence on any subject it covered.
 Statements had been collected in Queenstown after the sinking by the American Consul, Wesley Frost, but these were not produced.